alexander-hamme/Science_Article_Webscraper/README.md

 Note: the `newsscraper.py` file is the **parent class** for all the individual site scrapers.
 In order to add a new website scraper, have it inherit all the functions from this class.
 This project currently collects data from three websites: engadget, popularmechanics, and techcrunch.
 Scrapers for additional websites can easily be added to `main_session.py`.

 ###### See the examples folder to view the sample HTML output document source.
-Also in that folder are more images, however the current graphs created by the program are fairly messy and will need to be cleaned up.
+Also in that folder are more images, however the current graphs created by the program are fairly messy and need to be cleaned up.